mozilla-conduit/conduit-docs/contributing.rst

 those repos hosted on GitHub.
 It is tied to our Bugzilla instance for both identity and issue management.
 See the :doc:`phabricator-user` for more information.

+.. note:: Please test your code before creating a revision in Phabricator.

 Technologies
 ------------